Supporting Students in Distress (Guide)

 ANU is committed to providing a safe and inclusive environment for staff and students.
 We acknowledge the important role that academic and professional staff play in supporting students who may be experiencing wellbeing and/or personal concerns.

-The Guide also outlines referral pathways to support services both at ANU and in the community and provides information on when and how to escalate incidents to ensure the appropriate support and response can be put in place.
+The Guide outlines referral pathways to support services both at ANU and in the community and provides information on when and how to escalate incidents to ensure the appropriate support and response can be put in place.
+The University offers a range of non-crisis services to support students, including Counselling and Student Safety and Wellbeing.
+A student can request support by completing the form: Student Counselling and Wellbeing Services Referral Form | ANU Advocate

 After hours, students can be supported by the ANU Wellbeing and Support Line which is available 24 hours/7 days a week by calling 1300 050 327 or texting 0488 884 170.